◎ MetroScopeLA County council intelligence

 [C] Conference with Labor Negotiator — Sierra Madre

-Both Calabasas and Glendale city councils are conducting formal performance evaluations of senior public employees, a routine governance process for holding top municipal staff accountable.
+Calabasas and Glendale city councils are each conducting formal evaluations of their top executive staff, a routine governance practice where elected officials assess and document the performance of senior city employees.
 AI summary

 [1c] Public Employee Performance Evaluation – City Manager — Glendale